A Guide to Online Etiquette / Netiquette

 VU Collaborate provides a learning environment where positive and constructive feedback is greatly valued and where inappropriate behaviours and language will be penalised.

 It is important to use netiquette because communication online is non-verbal.
 Online communication does not allow a person to see facial expressions, body language, or hear intonation.
 Because of this, messages can often be misinterpreted.
-By following netiquette, online communication becomes clearer.
+By the following netiquette, online communication becomes clearer.

 This guide covers the following topics, use these links for easier navigation: